 Whenever people talk about test automation with some specific test framework, you would think that you are completely tied and limiting yourself to using just the API of the chosen platform.
-This may be true in many situations, but we do have some hacks and advanced workarounds to break off from the chains of closed framework test automation.
+This may be true in many situations even with Appium, but we do have some hacks to get over these restrictions and advanced workarounds to break off from the chains of closed framework test automation.
 The more open, usable and inline with open standards the implementation is, the better.
 Do not forget to download our free Appium beginner’s guide to verify if you have a proper Appium environment.

 Bitbar Testing offers Server-Side Appium execution, where the Appium Client is executed on the same host as the Appium Server.
 Its main benefit is that it is a much more efficient way to scale to a large number of test devices.
 As in normal Appium’s case, you’re launching the test for one device (and can only launch one device per instance) we get to use the Bitbar’s own queuing system so that the tests start executing as soon as each device on chosen device group becomes available.
 This is the true parallelism and provides a neat way to run tests simultaneously even on hundreds of real devices.
 For some reason, this wasn’t well taken into consideration with Appium in the early days.